FAQs

 -

-An End-of-Life Doula is a non-medical, non-clinical, holistic practitioner who provides dying people and their families with emotional, practical, informational, and spiritual support.
-We serve as companions on your end-of-life journey so you don’t have to bear the load on your own.
+An End-of-Life Doula is a non-medical, holistic practitioner who provides emotional, practical, informational, and spiritual support to people who are navigating illness, aging, and death.
+We serve as companions on your end-of-life journey so you donβt have to bear the load on your own.
 We listen deeply.
 We keep your values and wishes at the forefront.
 We help process emotions, clarify priorities, and establish care goals so you can navigate this life stage with more ease and control.
-We’re not here to fix anything or give advice, but rather to support and advocate for you so your end-of-life wishes can become reality.
+Weβre not here to fix anything or give advice, but rather to support and advocate for you so your end-of-life wishes can become reality.

 -